Phyllis Kandie

-Phyllis Jepkosgei Kipkingor Kandie, also Phyllis Jepkosgei Kandie, but commonly Phyllis Kandie (born c.
-1965) is a Kenyan who was nominated by President Uhuru Kenyatta as Ambassador to Belgium, Luxembourg and the European Union on 27 January 2018.
-She previously served as the Cabinet Secretary for East African Affairs and Labor, immediately prior to her present assignment.
+Phyllis Jepkosgei Kipkingor Kandie, also Phyllis Jepkosgei Kandie, but commonly known as Phyllis Kandie (born c.
+1965) is the advisor to president William Ruto on Commodities Market Development in 2023.
+She previously served the former Ambassador to Belgium, Luxembourg and the European Union, appointed by the former president Uhuru Kenyatta on January, 27 2018.
+She was as the Cabinet Secretary for East African Affairs and Labor, immediately prior to her present assignment.

 Background and education

 Phyllis Kandie was born in Eldama Ravine, Baringo County, in 1965.
 She has a Bachelor of Commerce degree, majoring in Economics as a major, obtained from Saint Mary’s University, in Halifax, Nova Scotia in Canada.
 She then undertook postgraduate studies at Middlesex University and Durham University, in the United Kingdom, graduating with a Master of Business Administration (MBA) degree.

 Career before politics

 Phyllis Kandie served as the Director of investment advisory services at Standard Investment Bank, prior to her appointment to cabinet.
 She also served as a regulator within the Capital Markets, energy and agricultural sectors.
 She also served as a consultant for the World Bank and the European Union, regarding the SME sector.